ReproNim/reproflow-data-sync/code/README.md

 ## Timing Data Model

+### Session
+Time calibration session is a set of raw data collected during MRI `dbic^QA` study, generated data dumps, statistics and tmap info.

+Session ID or name is unique string identifier usually containing date in independent format, e.g.: `ses-20240528`, so it was recorded on 28th May 2024.

+Directory named as session ID contains all related data.
+Initially session is created by `collect_data.sh` script, then enriched with QR codes by `reprostim/Parsing/generate_qrinfo.sh` tool and finally processed and analyzed by `generate_timing.sh` scripts.

+### Swimlanes
+Swimlane is logical model for certain ReproNim system part.
+It can be described as linear sequence of events or items, where each event has timestamp, unique string ID inside current session and related dump data fragment.
+Event ID is also unique across all events in current session.

+Note: event can be addressed globally by concatenation of session ID and event ID, e.g. `ses-20240528:birch_000015`.

+Each swimlane has own clock, and events are ordered by this clock internally.

+Known swimlanes listed below, but it's possible to add more swimlanes in future:
+- `dicoms` swimlane with DICOMs data where datetime comes from MRI device and extracted from DICOM image as `AcquisitionDate` + `AcquisitionTime` tags.
+- `birch` swimlane with birch logs where datetime comes from `iso_time` field.
+- `psychopy` swimlane with psychopy logs where datetime comes from `keys_time_str` field.
+- `reproevents` swimlane with reproevents logs where datetime comes from `client_time_iso` column.
+- `qrinfo` / `reprostim-videos` swimlanes with QR timestamps extracted from video as `isotime_start` field.

+### Raw Data

+Raw data is set of files collected from different devices and computers during MRI `dbic^QA` study (usually created by `collect_data.sh` script).

+It's stored under session directory as separate subdirectories:
+- `DICOMS` directory with DICOMs data produced for study by MRI scanner.
+- `birch` directory with JSONL log from birch device.
+- `psychopy` directory with multiple psychopy logs in JSONL format.
+- `reproevents` directory with reproevents data in CSV format.
+- `reprostim-videos` directory with captured videos with QR codes in *.mkv format and corresponding *.log files with reprostim-videocapture metadata.

+### Dumps
+TBD:

 Probably timing data model can be described as parallel swimlanes of data, where each lane is a different filtered data source, and the goal is to synchronize the lanes.
 The lanes are:
 - `timing-dumps` directory with JSONL logs from DICOMs, psychopy, birch, reprostim-videos, and events:
   - `dump_dicoms.jsonl` JSONL with from the MRI scanner, sequential list of A) `MRI` images, B) `study` and C) `series` list.